 I’m pretty biased towards this series as it was and is still is one of my all time favourites.
 Sure some of the effects are a bit ropey (and nicked from Battlestar Galactica) but all the main characters are great especially Twiki who with the voice of Mel Blanc steals every scene he’s in.
-Gil Gerard is an excellent Buck and the less said about Erin Gray and Pamela Hensley the better.
-The young me felt a bit a bit funny back then and I didn’t know why until a couple of years later.
+Gil Gerard is an excellent Buck as are the fetching wardrobes of Erin Gray and Pamela Hensley.
+The young me felt a bit a bit funny back then and I didn’t realise why until a couple of years later.

-There has been many boxsets released over time and along with the obvious (Star Wars, Superman, James Bond) this is one of my treasured possessions.
-In my view the Blu-ray release of the year so far and unless Sony ever pull their finger out and release the 1970’s Spiderman show, this will never get bettered.
+There has been many boxsets released over time and along with the obvious (Star Wars, Superman, Marvel James Bond) this is one of my treasured possessions.
+In my view its one of the best around and unless Sony ever pull their finger out and release the 1970’s Spiderman show, this will probably never be bettered.